-Indians top Twins 5-3 in 10 innings on Luplow 2-run homer
+Indians top Twins 5-3 in 10 innings on Luplow’s 2-run homer

 CLEVELAND (AP) — Jordan Luplow hit a two-run homer in the 10th inning off Alex Colomé, giving the Cleveland Indians a 5-3 victory over the Minnesota Twins in their series opener Monday night.

 Luplow’s second career game-ending homer was a leadoff shot that easily cleared the wall in left field, scoring free runner César Hernández from second base.
-Minnesota fell to 0-5 in extra-inning games.
+Minnesota fell to 0-5 in extra-inning games and has the second-worst record in the American League.

 Emmanuel Clase (2-1) worked one perfect inning for the win, helping Cleveland to its second straight victory.
-Luplow was the only batter faced by Colomé (1-3).

 It was the first of 19 meetings this season between teams that have combined to win the last five AL Central titles.
 Minnesota is the two-time defending champion.

-Luis Arraez gave the Twins a 3-2 lead in the eighth when he singled home Jake Cave with two outs, but José Ramírez answered in the bottom half with a homer off Tyler Duffey that hooked just inside the foul pole in right.
+Luis Arraez had given the Twins a 3-2 lead in the eighth when he singled home Jake Cave with two outs, but José Ramírez answered in the bottom half with a homer off Tyler Duffey that hooked just inside the foul pole in right.

+Baldelli said he didn’t realize pitching coach Wes Johnson had already visited the right-hander in the sixth, and accepted full blame for the mistake.

+“That’s on me and obviously, not a great moment,” Baldelli said.
+“I wanted to talk to José and give him the opportunity to keep pitching, but I was locked in on something else with the team before I went out.”

-Indians starter Zach Plesac allowed three runs in a season-high 7 2/3 innings, striking out four.
-The right-hander had dropped his last two starts, giving up six runs in both games over 5 2/3 total innings.
+Cleveland starter Zach Plesac allowed three runs in a season-high 7 2/3 innings, striking out four.
+Bryan Shaw followed and retired all four batters he faced.

-José Berríos of the Twins worked 5 2/3 innings, permitting two runs and five hits.
-The right-hander has never lost at Progressive Field, going 3-0 with a 3.83 ERA in seven outings.
+“A lot of good things had to happen tonight or we don’t win that game,” Indians manager Terry Francona said.
+“Because Zach and Bryan kept them in check, every run was important.”

 Minnesota went in front 2-0 on a solo homer by Brent Rooker in the second and a sacrifice fly by Jorge Polanco in the fourth.